On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Proof of comparison theorem

-To eliminate (\ref{eqn:step8}), we use \r{j+1}{i} to eliminate the $(i,j)$-th entry.
+To eliminate (\ref{eqn:step8}), we use \r{j+1}{i} to eliminate the $(i,j)$-th entries.
 They are together with transformations \r{2n+1-i}{2n-j}, \c{i}{j+1}, and \c{2n-j}{2n+1-i}.
-The transformation \r{2n+1-i}{2n-j} affects only the $(2n-j,2n-i)$-th entry, which is not vanished yet since $2n-i \geq j+1$ if $i+j+1 \neq 2n+1$.
-The transformation \c{i}{j+1} affects only the $(1,j+1), \ldots, (i-1,j+1)$-th entry , which are not vanished yet.
-Similarly, the transformation \c{2n-j}{2n+1-i} affects only $(1, 2n+1-i), \ldots, (n, 2n+1-i)$, which are not vanished yet since $2n+1-i \geq j+2$ as above.
+The transformation \r{2n+1-i}{2n-j} affects only the $(2n-j,2n-i)$-th entry, which {\cred has not been set to zero yet} since $2n-i \geq j+1$ if $i+j+1 \neq 2n+1$.
+The transformation \c{i}{j+1} affects only the $(1,j+1), \ldots, (i-1,j+1)$-th entries, which {\cred have not been set to zero yet}.
+Similarly, the transformation \c{2n-j}{2n+1-i} affects only {\cred the entries} $(1, 2n+1-i), \ldots, (n, 2n+1-i)$, which {\cred have not been set to zero yet} since $2n+1-i \geq j+2$ as above.